FREE SHIPPING on orders over $49 (Continental U.S. Only)

 *Giani Granite 100% Acrylic Kits are all water-based formulas and should NOT be used on surfaces that will be submerged in water.

-*Giani Countertop Kits with the Ultra Epoxy Topcoat CAN be used in sinks like those found in bathroom vanities.
+*Giani Countertop Kits with the Epoxy Resin Topcoat CAN be used in sinks like those found in bathroom vanities.

 You'll transform an average size kitchen from start to finish, in a single weekend.

 Your actual painting time will range from 2 to 4 hours depending on which kit you choose.
 For instance, the Black Marble Kit takes roughly 2 hours total painting time due to the spray on vein technique, while the Giani Granite Kits can take up to 4 hours due to the sponge application of the minerals.